Ethen Beavers

 Ethen Beavers is an American comic book artist from Modesto, CA.

 Beavers' comic industry work includes titles as Justice League Unlimited, Teen Titans Go!, Legion of Super Heroes in the 31st Century, Six, Noble Causes: Distant Relatives #4, as well as pin ups in Savage Dragon #112 and Hellhounds #3.

 He has also done logo design as well as freelance illustration for various advertising agencies.
-Beavers is also a storyboard artist for Warner Bros.
+Beavers worked as a storyboard artist for Warner Bros.
 Justice League Unlimited animated show on Cartoon Network.
-He now illustrates a series called NERDS by Michael Buckley.
-He also created comic art for George Lucas such as Clone Wars and Indiana Jones.
+He illustrated the series N.E.R.D.S. by Michael Buckley and created comic art for George Lucas works such as Star Wars: Clone Wars Adventures and Indiana Jones.

 Mutation

 In 2004, Beavers began working with writer George T. Singley on Mutation for Speakeasy Comics.
 Due to major complications with the now defunct Speakeasy Comics, neither writer nor artist received compensation for their work and the book was published months behind schedule.
-Several completed issues of the series never even saw the shelves of comics book stores.
+Several completed issues of the series were not published.

-Mutation was picked up by Markosia Enterprises and published (with the missing issues) in trade paperback format.
+Mutation was picked up by Markosia and published (with the missing issues) in trade paperback format.
+Comics Bulletin commented on Beavers' work, stating: